Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* Now, the spotlight as well as the ui elements should disappear once the key “F” is pressed.
-However, the battery seems to drain even after turning off the flashlight, to avoid this we stop the invoke repeating within our flashlight script like so:
+* Now, the spotlight as well as the UI elements should disappear once the key “F” is pressed.
+However, the battery seems to drain even after turning off the flashlight, to avoid this we stop the `InvokeRepeating` within our flashlight script like so:

 ```C#
     public void StopDrain() // in order for the battery not to drain after the user had turned off the flashlight